-Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
+PORTERAGE: Please be aware that porterage is not included on our tours in Southeast Asia.
+You will therefore need to be able to handle your own luggage within the hotel and when using transportation like trains and coaches.
+TRANSPORT: Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 However, mini buses may be used for smaller groups (under 10 passengers).
 Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.
+Planes: Internal flights are based on economy class, with reputable airlines.